NTFE: A Translation with First-Century Eyes

 NTFE: No one has a love greater than this, to lay down your life for your friends.

-This is the only verse I choose to test a Bible translation without controversy.
-I go to John 15:13 mainly to see if the translators emphasize "greater love" as the subject of the verse or "no one" as the actor committing the action.
-Wright emphasizes "no one" as the subject and "greater love" as the object, which is consistent with English grammar rules that disfavor passive voice.
-However, I prefer to translate the first clause of John 15:13 in the same way it appears in Greek because I believe the author, John, intended for "greater love" to be the subject of the sentence and not the object.
+Of all the verses I use to evaluate a Bible translation, John 15:13 is the only one without significant controversy.
+I examine it primarily to see whether translators treat "greater love" as the subject of the sentence or "no one" as the one acting.
+Wright emphasizes "no one" as the subject and "greater love" as the object, following standard English grammar, which typically avoids passive constructions.
+However, I prefer to render the first clause of John 15:13 as it appears in Greek, since I believe the author, John, intended "greater love" to stand as the subject rather than the object.

 Acts 18:26